epfl-ml4ed/evaluating-explainers/README.md

 Experiments are located in `scripts/`, corresponding directly to the experimental methodology mentioned in the paper.

-**July 1, 2022: This version of the evaluating-explainers code is not fully cleaned and is subject to change and refactoring in the next months.**
+> **July 1, 2022: This version of the evaluating-explainers code is not fully cleaned and is subject to refactoring in the next months.**

 ## Usage guide